WHAT IS PHONICS?

 When children have mastered the first cluster of letters, they can begin to blend the letters to read three-letter words like cat, sat, fit.
 These are called CVC words (consonant-vowel-consonant).
 As new sound/letter relationships are learned, more CVC words can be introduced.

-After the single-letter sounds come the consonant digraphs (two letters that make one sound):
+After the single-letter sounds, the consonant digraphs (two letters that make one sound) are taught:

 ck ll ff ss zz (at the end of words)

 th ng wh

 With SSP, writing begins early.
 As children learn to decode words by blending sounds, they learn to spell and write words by segmenting or breaking down the word into sounds.

 This involves decoding words in a sequence to read phrases and then sentences.
 This introduces the challenge of decoding a word, then holding onto its meaning as the subsequent words are decoded.
 Decodable readers are normally introduced as soon as the child has mastered the first cluster of sound/letter relationships.